it176131/it176131.github.io/_posts/2025-03-01-includes-layouts.md

 😑

-A few searches and Stack Overflow posts later, I ran the following:
+A few searches and Stack Overflow posts later, I run the following:
 ```shell
 $ bundle init
 ```